Table of Contents

 this would not have been the normal behavior of a real AGC,

-state in spite of power-cycling.
-However, it is the
+in spite of power-cycling.
+However, it is the appropriate

 - AGC "Restart program, preserving memory."
 This option